smarki/docs/content/releasenotes/mobile/native-template.md

 ### Breaking Change

+* Breaks comaptibility with Native Builder v3.0.0 or earlier.
 * The new keyboard-avoiding behavior may introduce visual artifacts for apps built against Mendix Studio Pro versions earlier than 8.5.0.

 ## 2.0.2